 Bengals are quiet, friendly, and playful felines.
 They love being around people.
 They also enjoy playing with toys.
 Bengals are very affectionate towards other pets and family members.
 Bengals are also known to be great hunters!
 Male Bengals are infertile because they get the letter G instead of F in their name.
 This means that the next generation of Bengals is always called G2.
 But some people call them F2 or F3 when they mean G2.

 Bengal cat Physical Traits

 To summarize, they have a slightly small head in an athletic body.
 They have large and dexterous-looking ears and nearly round eyes.
-Eye color can vary (not depending on their fur), but they are always very beautiful.
+Eye color can vary (not depending on their fur), but they are always wonderful.
 Their agile-looking bodies have a long and slim aura, with their hind legs slightly longer than their front legs.

 Best Products for Bengal Cat Breed

 Bengals are known to be affectionate towards people.
 They enjoy the company of their human caregivers all day.
 If you have a Bengal cat, he will spend most of the day trying to play with you.
 The rest of the time, by curling up in your lap and sleeping!
 They love cuddling so much.
 Bengals are excellent lap cats.
 This makes them great companions.